SIWENOID v2 — Map

 Placing the Same Datapoint on Multiple Maps

-This is useful in many real-world scenarios:
+This is useful in many real-world situations:

 —